Eric106/http2https/README.md

 # http2https
 Linux service that converts http to https.
-When you can't modify the original http service this tool comes around.
 For example:
 ```console
 |------------------------------------------|
 |                WEB CLIENT                |